Money burning: Singapore

 Singapore's Currency Act states that any person who mutilate, destroy, deface, or causes any change (to diminish value/utility of) currency note or coin is fined up to $2,000.

+Sri Lanka

+The Central Bank of Sri Lanka Act No.16 of 2023 makes mutilation of bank notes an offence punishable by imprisonment, a fine, or both.

 Taiwan

 Intentionally damaging coins or notes, and rendering them unusable, is fined up to 5 times the nominal value of such coins or notes.

 Turkey

 In Turkey, defacement or destruction of banknotes can be punished with fines or with prison sentences.

 United Kingdom

 The Currency and Bank Notes Act 1928 is an Act of the Parliament of the United Kingdom relating to banknotes.
 Among other things, it makes it a criminal offence to deface a banknote (but not to destroy one).

 Under Section 10 of the Coinage Act 1971 "No person shall, except under the authority of a licence granted by the Treasury, melt down or break up any metal coin which is for the time being current in the United Kingdom or which, having been current there, has at any time after 16th May 1969 ceased to be so."
 As the process of creating elongated coins does not require them to be melted nor broken up, however, Section 10 does not apply and coin elongation is legal within the UK with penny press machines.